What is the Best Place to Donate a Car?

 If You Want a Tax Break, You Will Have to Itemize

 Unfortunately, the only way to get a tax deduction for donating your car is if you itemize your deductions, and you will only be saving in taxes if your deduction is more than the standard deduction amount.
-If you have given a lot of money to charity (in excess of the standard deduction), then it makes sense to itemize -- otherwise, you’ll save more by just sticking with the simple deduction.
+If you have given a lot of money to charity, then it makes sense to itemize -- otherwise, you’ll save more by just sticking with the simple deduction.

 Give to a Qualified Charity